pixitales/PixiTales-ScriptableObject-Inventory/README.md

 # PixiTales-ScriptableObject-Inventory

-Inspired by Inscope Inventory system.
-Remade inventory into an ScriptableObject and optimization.
+Special thanks with the help of:
+Inscope
+Coding with unity
+and Ashfid on Discord

 These are my own sprites that I made, do not steal!!!